 It’s when you actually try and use public transport for day-to-day travel in Melbourne, or speak to people who’ve tried to do so, that the truth becomes painfully evident: our public transport is just as bad as most people think, and may even be worse.

 One source of evidence is the census.
-For example, even though Melbourne has trams throughout its inner suburbs and Sydney doesn’t, the 2011 census shows that fewer people in Melbourne’s innermost suburbs take public transport to work: 26% in inner Melbourne versus 30% in inner Sydney.
+For example, even though Melbourne has trams throughout its inner suburbs and Sydney doesn’t, the 2011 and 2016 census both show that fewer people in Melbourne’s innermost suburbs take public transport to work: 26% in inner Melbourne versus 30% in inner Sydney.

 Other evidence comes from the State Government’s own research.
 A report commissioned by the government in 2008 from consultants Booz and Co confirmed that while Melbourne rates well on the extent of its rail network (which it noted was 7% larger than Sydney’s, despite Sydney’s higher patronage), its level of service provision is poor even by comparison with other Australian cities.
 Buses came in for particular criticism: